Victoria Kahn is currently Head Physiotherapist with the Australian Wheelchair Rugby Team (The Steelers).

-Victoria is currently the Sports Science/Sports Medicine Manager and Team Physiotherapist at Equestrian Australia.
-She was the Team Physio and Medical Manager for the Australian Equestrian Team for the 2012 London Olympic Games and 2012 Paralympic Games and the 2010 and 2014 World Equestrian Games (Kentucky, USA/Normandy, and France) and is currently working with the Olympic and Paralympic Equestrian Teams in their preparation for Rio 2016.
+Victoria Kahn was the Sports Science/Sports Medicine Manager and Team Physiotherapist at Equestrian Australia from 2010 until 2016.
+She was the Team Physio and Medical Manager for the Australian Equestrian Team for the 2012 London Olympic Games and 2012 Paralympic Games and the 2010 and 2014 World Equestrian Games (Kentucky, USA/Normandy, and France) and the 2016 Rio Olympic and Paralympic Games.

 Victoria Kahn completed her Clinical Pilates training with DMA and is an accredited Level 1 Strength and Conditioning Coach (ASCA).

 Her clinical interests are management of groin and hip joint pathology, shin pain, exercise and post-operative rehabilitation, developing load monitoring and recovery strategies and working with athletes with disabilities.
 She utilises dry needling, Clinical Pilates, real time ultrasound and muscle dynamometry in her practice.
 Vic is also a tutor on the Masters of Sports Physiotherapy program at Latrobe University.

 - Australian Wheelchair Rugby Head Physiotherapist (2016-present)

 - Rio 2016 Paralympic Games